What we say...

 “Despite our Grain Flow Forging process tightening each heads structure (which improves feel), and tuning each new design’s vibration pattern through computer aided design, the very best felt something was missing when comparing our latest musclebacks head-to-head with the classics,” Voshall added.

 According to Mizuno, the only missing element from the classic models to the latest MP irons was a thin copper coat encapsulating the head.
-And just to see if players could spot the difference, six Mizuno tour pros blind tested these new copper models against none-coated models and all six felt the copper irons delivered better feel.
+And just to see if players could spot the difference, six Mizuno PGA Tour pros blind tested these new copper models against none-coated models and all six felt the copper irons delivered better feel.
 Unsurprisingly, this tech comes on all three new MP-20 irons – the MB, MMC and the hollow-body HMB.

 Mizuno MP-20 MB iron